Breword/tmux/Contributing.md

 - source-file should allow - for stdin like load-buffer.

+- It would be better if disabling a menu item was a property of the item (for example a leading - disables the item), rather than just sticking #[dim] in there.
+Then disabled items could be not highlighted at all.

 ### Medium things

+- It would be nice to have a flag for new/neww to open a number of panes at once, for example 'neww -X "top" "top" "top"' would open a window with three panes - perhaps in a tiled layout by default.

 - (1755) Instead of load-buffer, save-buffer and source-file opening the file in the server, they could ask the client to do so and send back a file